 If you're shopping for lower rates for both home and auto insurance, then State Farm is probably the best insurer to start with.
 When we calculated the discount that each insurer offers customers who bundle auto and home coverage, the quotes from State Farm showed the greatest potential savings.

 Homeowners insurance from State Farm costs $1,510 per year or $126 per month, on average.
-According to our research, the home insurance rates calculated from State Farm went down by an additional 22% to 30% when we added an auto insurance policy.
+State Farm's home insurance rates went down by an additional 22% to 30% when we added an auto insurance policy.
 In most cases, the discount for bundling with State Farm is greater than with any other insurer we analyzed.

 In addition to a solid bundling discount, State Farm offers the following discounts to policyholders:

 - Home security discount, for customers who have added fire, smoke or burglar alarms, or any other kind of home monitoring system.

 - Roofing discounts, for customers who use certain impact-resistant products on roof renovations.

 Choosing State Farm for your homeowners insurance offers other advantages besides competitive discounts.
 Not only is it the largest insurer for American homeowners, but it also received a score of 835 out of 1,000 from J.D.
 Power — above the national average of 825.
 This means that State Farm is also one of the top choices for anyone who values excellent customer service from their home insurance company.

 Best for veterans: USAA